 What Should You Do During A Boil Water Advisory?

-During a boiling water advisory, you can either boil the water or disinfect it before use.
-Boiling the water and allowing it to cool help destroy harmful background and pathogens.
-Disinfected water can be used for personal hygiene such as showering and bathing, and flushing toilets.
+During a Boil Water Advisory, you can either boil the water or disinfect it before use.
+Boiling the water and allowing it to cool helps destroy harmful background and pathogens.
+Disinfected water can be used for personal hygiene such as showering, bathing, or flushing toilets.

 Boiling the Water